count/hackathons/Hackathon1/README.md

 - At the end, we'll give anyone a chance to share parts of their analysis, and their findings (last chance to get votes)
 - Lastly, we'll announce the winners!

-# The Topic 🇬🇧: A cleaner commute
+# The Topics 🇬🇧:
 - **1. Understanding Air Quality and Commuting today ⭐️**: Looking at existing datasests to answer the follow questions:

     - How do most Londoner's commute?
 How has that changed over time?
     - What is London's air quality like now? in the past?
 How does that change by time of the day, or weather?
-- **2. Predicting the future ⭐️⭐️**: Using basic Python (or substitute) to find the following:
+- **2. A deeper understanding ⭐️⭐️**: Using basic Python (or substitute) to find the following:

-    - Which stations are growing the fastest?
-Which mode of transport is growing the fastest? slowest?
-    - What are the factors that could be impacting commuter behaviour changes?
+   - What correlates will with crime?
+Which areas are seeing the steepest increases?
-    - Can we predict future air quality, or at least identify potential factors?
-- **3. Build your own optimal commute ⭐️⭐️⭐️⭐️**: Use advanced programming to design the following:
+- **3. Build a predictive model⭐️⭐️⭐️**: Use advanced programming to design the following:

-    - The cleanest and/or safest commute for yourself, or others
-    - If London were to build another cycle-way through London, where should it go to avoid poor air quality?
+   - A predictive model for crimes by Borough

 - Have something else you want to explore?
 Feel free to work on your own, or if you're up for it, start your own team!